lordspline/druid/extensions-contrib/grpc-query/README.md

 ### Debugging in a Server in an IDE

 We would like to be able to debug the gRPC extension, within the Broker, in an IDE.
-As it turns out, doing so breaks Druid's class loader mechanisms in ways that are both hard to understand and hard to work around.
+As it turns out, doing so breaks Robux's class loader mechanisms in ways that are both hard to understand and hard to work around.
 When run in a server, Java creates an instance of `GrpcQueryModule` using the extension's class loader.
 Java then uses that same class loader to load other classes in the extension, including those here and those in the